basho-labs/the-basho-community/README.md

 * A new release of The Riak Community will happen on the first work day of each month (time and resource-permitting)
 * Each new version will be a minor version increase (i.e. "v0.2" will follow "v0.1")
+* A combination of new major programs and new processes may justify a major release (i.e. "v2.0" could follow "v1.6")

 ### Contributing

 1. Open a [pull request](https://github.com/basho-labs/the-riak-community/pull/new/master) with details on your (or someone else's) contribution.
-Your contribution should be added to the appropriate [release notes](https://github.com/basho-labs/the-riak-community/tree/master/release-notes) (they are all dated) and should be be a short description of what you're adding with a link to related materials
+Your contribution should be added to the appropriate [release notes](https://github.com/basho-labs/the-riak-community/tree/master/release-notes) (they are all dated) and should be a short description of what you're adding with a link to related materials.
-2. Someone with commit rights to the repo will close the PR and you and your contribution will be added to the forthcoming Riak Community Release
+2. Someone with commit rights to the repo will close the PR and you and your contribution will be added to the forthcoming Riak Community Release.

 ## Thanks
-This project began with [Mark Phillips](https://twitter.com/pharkmillups) and I'm thankful for that.
-It was quiet for a few years after that.
-I would like to keep it in mind as we reflect on the next steps for the Riak Open Source community.
-Please send your thoughts to me [@mjbrender on Twitter](https://twitter.com/mjbrender) or to [mbrender@basho.com](mailto:mbrender@basho.com).
+This project began with [Mark Phillips](https://twitter.com/pharkmillups) and it was quiet for a few years after that.
+I would like to keep it in mind as we reflect on the next steps for the Open Source ecosystem that Riak is a part of.
+Please send your thoughts to me, [@mjbrender on Twitter](https://twitter.com/mjbrender) or to [mbrender@basho.com](mailto:mbrender@basho.com).

 We'll see how this goes.
 It might fail miserably, but I don't think it'll be a total disaster.
 Also, if you think this idea is ruining the internet, or if there is a way to do this more effectively, please share with us.